Table of Contents

 Unexpected expenses can throw those plans off track if investors don’t have an emergency fund to assist with surprises like health-care costs, car repairs, or the loss of a job.
 To start building an emergency fund, investors may opt to automatically send a portion of their paychecks into a separate account such as a high-yield savings account to earn interest that compounds over time.
 This amount can be increased if the investor receives a raise, and they may choose to bank a part of any bonuses, inheritances, or other windfalls.

-Investing in stocks may lead to gains, especially over the long term.
+may lead to gains, especially over the long term.
 What this looks like depends on the individual, as investors vary in their tolerance for risk, time horizon for retirement, and desired level of involvement with the portfolio.

 Investors can open accounts through a brokerage and make their own investments, or receive guidance from an investment team or robo-advisor.
 They can buy and sell securities, including stocks, which are shares of ownership in a company; mutual funds, which are professionally managed and include a variety of securities; exchange-traded funds (ETFs), which track a specific index, sector, or commodity; and bonds, which represent loans to a borrower like a corporation or a local or federal government.